 Prepare Your Riding Mower to Be Worked On

-Park your mower on a flat level surface.
+Park your mower on a flat-level surface.
 Place cardboard or newspaper under your riding mower to collect any oil drips.
 Set your parking brake.
 Take precautions when working around your mower as the engine can be hot and the mower blades can be sharp.

 Change Your Engine Oil and Filter on Your Riding Mower

-Before you begin changing your engine oil, run your riding lawn mower for a few minutes to warm the oil so the it flows better when draining.
+Before you begin changing your engine oil, run your riding lawn mower for a few minutes to warm the oil so that it flows better when draining.
 Shut off your mower.
 Remove the ignition key and remove the spark plug wire so your mower doesn’t start while you are working on it.

-- Clean around your engine oil fill area, drain plug and oil filter to remove dirt and debris to avoid contaminating the engine while changing the oil.
+- Clean around your engine oil fill area, drain plug, and oil filter to remove dirt and debris to avoid contaminating the engine while changing the oil.

 - Place your oil drain pan under the drain plug or hose.

 - Remove your drain plug and allow your oil to drain into the pan.

 - Remove your dipstick so your oil will drain faster.